 Educational Technology Support Specialist: Dwight Spivey (x3878)

 Quality Matters (QM) is an organization that provides rubrics and guidelines for quality online instruction.
 Sandra Rogers is a certified QM Peer Reviewer who is available to conduct informal reviews of your online courses.
-Read Sandra's blog on QM to learn a little about the organization, its history, and the process.
+Read Sandra's blog on QM to learn about the organization, its history, and the process.
 The QM rubric is based on extensive literature reviews and practical application.
 See the attached document to view its standards.

 Dwight Spivey is the Educational Technology Specialist at Spring Hill College.
 Dwight served in the ranks of the corporate world for nearly two decades after studying computer science at USA and Auburn.
 He worked for XANTE Corporation as a marketing analyst and Mac administrator before moving on to Konica Minolta (formerly QMS).
 He held several titles at Konica Minolta, including Mac administrator, level III engineer (creating and maintaining print drivers and utilities), and product manager for KM's Optimized Print Services division.